top of page

 3. Venerable Trika (also known as Non-dual Shaivism of Kashmir) is the philosophical basis of my Yoga.

-The venerable Trika or Triple view, in short, the śaiva doctrine of Kashmir that teaches about the eternal unity between Śiva -the Lord-, Śakti -His Power- and Anu -the limited individual-, It is the philosophical basis of my Yoga.
-In other words, it is the theoretical and practical support with reference to my Parabhairavayoga.
-Furthermore, it is said that this philosophy is threefold, since it explains the peculiar characteristic and relationship of the powers: 1.
+Venerable Trika or Triple viewpoint, i.e. the śaiva doctrine of Kashmir that teaches the eternal unity between Śiva -the Lord-, Śakti -His Power- and Au -the limited individual-, is the philosophical basis of my Yoga.
+In other words, it is the theoretical-practical support with reference to my Parabhairavayoga.
+Besides, this philosophy is said to be triple because in it the peculiar characteristic and relationship of 1.
 Supreme, 2.
-Supreme/Non-Supreme and 3.
-Non-Supreme.
+Supreme/Nonsupreme and 3.
+Nonsupreme powers are explained.

 4. I call the Supreme Reality by the technical name 'Paramaśiva' (the Supreme Śiva) here.